Brexit deal to be signed, as sides poised for tough talks

 Talks in March?

-Once the the UK is out of the bloc, the next phase of negotiations can start on the future relations, lasting until the end of the transition period.
+Once the UK is out of the bloc, the next phase of negotiations can start on the future relations, lasting until the end of the transition period.

 These talks promise to be even more testing than the divorce deal, yet have only 11 months to be concluded after 47 years of UK membership.